- Civic AnalyticsLearn more

-Climate-change risks require a global response, but urban areas in developing countries can be particularly vulnerable to sea-level rise, storm surge, and natural disasters.
-Urban areas produce the lion’s share of most countries’ non-extractive GDP, but the dense concentrations of people and infrastructure that make this possible have to be protected.
-The Climate Smart Cities initiative supports cities by helping identify key vulnerabilities, by generating data on climate risks, by helping find key vulnerabilities in urban infrastructure, by helping design projects to protect those vulnerable points, and by building capacity to manage and implement those projects.
+Climate-change risks are global, but urban areas in developing countries are particularly vulnerable to sea-level rise, storm surge, and natural disasters.
+These urban areas produce the lion’s share of most countries’ non-extractive GDP and, as dense concentrations of people and infrastructure, they can muster the resources to protect themselves.
+The Climate Smart Cities initiative supports cities by generating data on climate risks, helping find key vulnerabilities in urban infrastructure, helping design projects to protect those vulnerable points, and building capacity to manage and implement those projects.

 The Climate Smart Cities initiative promotes adaptive strategies with strong co-benefits.
-Urban areas need physical resilience to survive immediate physical threats, but they also have to build social, economic, and ecosystem resilience in order to survive and thrive in the long term.
-The Climate Smart Cities initiative recognizes that investments to protect against short-term risk have to build long-term prosperity.
+Urban areas need physical resilience to survive immediate physical threats but also have to build social, economic, and ecosystem resilience in order to survive and thrive in the long term.
+The Climate Smart Cities initiative recognizes that investments to protect against short-term risk have to aim for long-term prosperity and long-term resilience.
 The initiative focuses on projects with strong economic spillovers, particularly for the most vulnerable populations.
-This includes ecosystem restoration projects, physical barriers such as seawalls and groins, systemic resilience projects for water and power, and urban-development projects that build long-term capacity to reduce GHG emissions and create more economically vibrant human settlements.
+This includes ecosystem- restoration projects, physical barriers such as seawalls, systemic-resilience projects for water and power, and urban-development projects that build long-term capacity to reduce GHG emissions and create more economically vibrant settlements.

 The initiative uses an innovative capacity-building strategy, partnering government officials with international consultants during project design.
 This direct engagement helps officials fully own the resulting project, which contributes to political buy-in, funding, and eventual implementation.
-At the same time, the team in the field engages with a broad cross section of society—from shack dwellers in informal settlements to business owners—so that the final projects are truly representative of the needs of the city and the country.
+At the same time, the team in the field engages with a broad cross-section of society—from shack dwellers in informal settlements to beach-resort owners—so that the final projects are truly representative of the needs of the city and the country.